-Many of our strategic objectives are now dependent on IT systems and significant numbers of public interactions take place online via our online catalogue, website and in 2023 and 2024 we have invested significantly in our IT infrastructure, replacing membership and HR systems and working towards Cyber Essentials Accreditation. historic environment record.
-In 2024 we updated our digital preservation system.
-This system is the repository we use to store and preserve digital records transferred to the archive by the Government of Jersey, under the Public Records Law.
-Many key records of Government now only exist in a digital format and so it is essential that we ensure these records are preserved and can be read by future generations.
+In 2023 and 2024, we invested significantly in our IT infrastructure, replacing Membership and HR systems and working towards Cyber Essentials Accreditation.
+Many of our strategic objectives are now dependent on IT systems and significant numbers of public interactions take place online via our online catalogue, website and Historic Environment Record.

+In 2024, we updated our digital preservation system.
+This system is the repository we use to store and preserve digital records transferred to the Archive by the Government of Jersey under the Public Records Law.
+Many key records of Government now only exist in a digital format and so it is essential we ensure these records are preserved and can be read by future generations.
 The digital preservation system allows us to monitor file format obsolescence and create viewing copies of documents to ensure their ongoing preservation.